 Skip to main content

-You can use Rust enums in model where the values are mapped to a database string, integer or native enum.
+You can use Rust enums in models where the values are mapped to a database string, integer or native enum.

 String